 Those looking to get scared over Halloween need not search very far: The areas around Maryland's largest city of Baltimore have some top-rated haunted sites, including national monuments, bars, historic ships, and more.
 Several haunted houses in the Baltimore area open for the Halloween season, bringing thrills and entertainment through creepy mazes, trails, hayrides, and additional attractions.
 Please be advised that these haunted houses are not recommended for children who may get frightened more easily—or in some cases, people with medical conditions.

 About 35 miles southwest of Baltimore in Olney, Field of Screams is the largest haunted attraction in Maryland, Virginia, and Delaware.
 Go on a 30-minute walk through a cold, haunted forest or the dark woods, explore the Slaughter Factory Haunted House, or take a ride on a haunted hayride.
-Visit Field of Screams from late September through early November on Fridays and Saturdays; the attraction is usually open Thursdays and Sundays, which are less crowded.
+Visit Field of Screams from late September through early November on Fridays and Saturdays; for much of October, the attraction is open Thursdays and Sundays, which are less crowded.

 Located about an hour north of Baltimore on an indoor/outdoor farm in Spring Grove, Pennsylvania, Kim's Krypt Haunted Mill has more than 64 acres and six spooky attractions.
 You'll be frightened by a scary mill, a terror trail, a zombie escape, a maze, and hearses to rent.
 The attraction is open from mid-September through early November on Friday, Saturday, and Sunday evenings.